Lead by Søren Faurby

 Lead by Christine Bacon

-Sequencing techniques are constantly evolving and it is important for modern biodiversity labs to make use of these methods to best assess the plethora of life around us.
-This theme promotes the use of the most recent sequencing techniques by running workshops, initiating new biodiversity-oriented projects and inviting speakers most au fait with these methods.
-Christine leads this theme with a particular focus on neotropical plants.
+Sequencing techniques are constantly evolving, and it is important for modern biodiversity labs to make use of these methods to best assess the plethora of life around us.
+This theme promotes the use of the most recent sequencing techniques in biodiversity research.
+We achieve this through running workshops, initiating new biodiversity-oriented projects and inviting speakers most au fait with these methods to present to the group.
+This theme has a particular focus on neotropical plants.

 Lead by Dom Bennett